Rates for 2020 - 2021

 We're also supporting the growth of the economy and creating job opportunities by supporting the development of office accommodation, hotels and retail as part of city centre development.

-The 1.98 per cent district rate increase means an average weekly increase of:
+The 1.99 per cent district rate increase means an average increase of: